RAVING-Informatics/BioinformaticsMasterclass/Files_and_envs.md

    ```bash
    conda create -n bcftools --channel bioconda bcftools
    ```
-   This installs VCFtools, a tool for manipulating VCF files.
+   This installs bcftools, a tool for manipulating VCF files.
    `-n` is the flag for the environment name, and `--channel` (or `-c`) tells conda to install bcftools from the bioconda channel.
    When prompted, press `y` and enter.